huangjp28/huangjp28.github.io/_teaching/01_econometrics.md

 ---
 ### Econometrics I (fall 2019)

-This is the support page for **Econometrics I**.
-You can find materials (slides, sample programs, assignments) and other information for the course.
+This is the homepage for **Econometrics I**.
+You can find materials (slides, sample programs, assignments) and other useful information for the course.

 We use gretl in this course.
 As a preparation you need to install the software into your own laptop computer and bring it to the classroom.
 [Here]({{ site.baseurl }}{% link /assets/pdf/introgretl.pdf %}) is a brief guide of how to install and use gretl.